GeoscienceAustralia/sira/docs/source/ch01_intro.rst

 to be within a facility or a network to be integrated into a holistic assessment of the direct system losses, service disruption and cost.

-SIRA is used to model the vulnerability of high-value infrastructure systems to natural hazards.
+SIRA is desgined to be used to simulate the vulnerability of high-value infrastructure systems to natural hazards.
 The infrastructure types can be individual sites or facilities (e.g., an electrical substation, or a water treatment plant) or networks (e.g., an electricity transmission network, water transmission network. etc.).
 Earthquake ground motion has been the primary focus.
 Uncertainties are captured through a Monte Carlo sampling process.
 The tool facilitates quantification of infrastructure assets' vulnerability, and also enables the most vulnerable components to be identified in terms of repair cost, time to recovery, and implications for service continuity.
-The tool has also been designed and tested to assess risk, but that functionality would typically require that the simulation be run in high performace computing environment.
+The tool has also been designed and tested to assess risk, but that functionality would typically require that the simulation be run in high performance computing environment.

 The outcomes of this tool can support identification of retrofit options, and their relative efficacy in reducing risk.